Human Resources Excellence in Research - HRS4R

 The Maimonides Biomedical Research Institute of Cordoba (IMIBIC) has adhered to the Human Resources Strategy for Researchers (HRS4R) which was initiated by the European Commission and supports research institutions in the implementation of HR policies that contribute to the creation of a transparent, attractive and open labour marker for researchers, allowing them to develop their scientific work in a favourable, stimulating environment.

-This strategy is based on The European Charter of Researchers and The Code of Conduct for the Recruitment of Researchers:
+This HRS4R strategy is based on The European Charter of Researchers and The Code of Conduct for the Recruitment of Researchers:

 - The European Charter for Researchers addresses the rights and responsibilities of researchers and their employers or financing organisations.

 - The Code of Conduct for the Recruitment of Researchers intends to improve the hiring of researchers by means of fairer, more transparent selection processes.

 In 2015, IMIBIC signed a letter of commitment to the Charter & Code with the aim to implement the policies and best practices described in both documents.

-Throughout 2016 and 2017, taking as a framework the European HRS4R strategy, several activities have been carried out to analyze the degree of compliance with each of the 40 principles set forth by the C&C, in order to detect any deficiencies and areas for improvement were detected.
-The results of the analysis served as a basis for the development of the IMIBIC Human Resources Action Plan for their implementation during the coming years.
+Throughout 2016 and 2017, taking as a framework the European HRS4R strategy, several activities were carried out to analyze the degree of compliance with each of the 40 principles set forth by the C&C. Based on the analysis a set of areas for improvement were detected.
+The results of the analysis served as a basis for the development of the IMIBIC Human Resources Action Plan 2016-2020.

 The HRS4R strategy consists of five steps:

 - Conducting an internal analysis to compare the IMIBIC's current practices with the principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers, involving all implicated parties.